SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 Stateful EPP - The definition according to Section 2 of [@!RFC5730].

-Stateless EPP or REPP - The RESTful transport for EPP described in this document.
+RESTful EPP or REPP - The RESTful transport for EPP described in this document.

 URL - A Uniform Resource Locator as defined in [@!RFC3986].